iselang/num/README.md

 ### 30. Where can I find learning resources for NUM?

-NUM’s documentation, GitHub repositories, and community forums provide tutorials, examples, and support.
+NUM’s documentation...
+This, GitHub repositories, and community forums provide tutorials, examples, and support.
 Because it is half open-source, you can explore source code and contribute.
 Official docs include usage, API references, and best practices.

 ### 41. Is NUM related to the esoteric language called "Num"?

 No. The esoteric "Num" language is a minimal subset of JavaScript with only the integer 0 and limited operators, mainly experimental.
 The NUM language you’re asking about is a full-featured, practical, CDN-based general-purpose language designed for real-world app development.

----

 ### 42. Can NUM handle scientific or numerical computing?

 While NUM is optimized for web and native app development, it does not specialize in scientific computing like NumPy or Numba.
 However, its native C and WebAssembly integration allows embedding high-performance numerical code if needed.

----
+Yes, Num can be used for numerical since AI labs use NUM too; Thus may require additional kwnowledge.

 ### 43. How does NUM compare to languages like Numba or NumPy?

 Numba and NumPy are Python-based tools focused on numerical and scientific computing with optimized array operations and GPU acceleration.
-NUM is a standalone language focused on UI, native integration, and cross-platform apps, not specialized numerical libraries.
+NUM is a standalone general language focused on UI, native integration, and cross-platform apps, not specialized numerical libraries.

----

 ### 44. Does NUM support file input/output?

-Yes.
+Totally.
 NUM supports file uploads, saving element content as files, and reading/writing files through its APIs and compilation features.

----

 ### 45. How does NUM manage memory and resources?

 NUM is designed to be lightweight and resource-efficient, using modular loading and optimized runtime.
 It relies on browser and native platform memory management, with no heavy overhead.

----

 ### 46. Can NUM be used for game development?